khalid-naami/khalid-naami.github.io/blog/2026-05-02-charm-the-invisible-delta-decay.md

 # Charm: The Invisible Erosion of Directional Exposure

-While Theta is the well-known Greek that measures the loss of an option's value over time, there is a more subtle "time-related" Greek that professional risk managers watch closely: **Charm**.
+Theta gets all the attention for time decay, but **Charm** is the silent driver that actually alters your directional risk as expiration approaches.
+For the institutional risk manager, ignoring Charm isn't an option; it's the difference between a controlled exit and a forced liquidation.

 <!-- truncate -->